SecureFromScratch/Workshops/csharp/recipes_2026/challanges/Recipes/walkthrough/1_Challanges.md

 ---

-### Approve the recipe
+### Approve the Recipe
+When creating a new recipe, its status is set to **Draft**.
+Only an administrator should be able to change a recipe from **Draft** to **Published**, but the system is vulnerable.
-A user can submit a new recipe and manipulate the process to force it into an approved state.
+A user can manipulate the process to get their recipe approved.
+Can you figure out how?

 ---